The Holocaust Memorial Center Zekelman Family Campus Library Archive

 Check Miriam Weiner’s Routes to Roots website www.rtrfoundation.org to identify Jewish archival records in Poland, Belarus, Ukraine, Lithuania and Moldova.

-Check USC Shoah Foundation Institute for Visual History and Education online catalog of survivor who gave their oral history at http://vhaonline.usc.edu/Search.aspx .
-Also searchable by relatives, subject and place name.
+Check USC Shoah Foundation Institute for Visual History and Education online catalog of survivor who gave their oral history at http://vhaonline.usc.edu/Search.aspx Also searchable by relatives, subject and place name.
+HMC is an access site.

 Check Memorial Books for the town(s) where the person originated and numerous registers.
 The HMC has a very extensive collection.
-Our websitehttps://www.holocaustcenter.org/visit/library-archive/memorial-book-collection/ has a list of the memorial book cities.
+Website: https://www.holocaustcenter.org/visit/library-archive/memorial-book-collection/

-If the person was imprisoned in a concentration or slave labor camp, write directly to the address or find out where the records are currently being kept.
+If the person was imprisoned in a concentration/slave labor camp, write directly to the address or find out where the records are currently being kept.

 Check displaced persons camps records and periodicals which appeared at the time.
 HMC has microfilm copies.